aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 ## Approach 2 - Queueing a job that sends the notification approach

-In this approach we create a queued job that we dispatch in the in the overridden sendEmailVerificationNotification of the User class.
+In this approach we create a queued job that we dispatch in the overridden sendEmailVerificationNotification of the User class.

 When the job is processed, it will send the original Illuminate\Auth\Notifications\VerifyEmail notification that was being sent directly from the sendEmailVerificationNotification method before.

 So we first need to create a job that will be queued.